CheeseFrog/AHK-GlobalGestures/README.md

 # AHK-GlobalGestures

-Global (Windows / Browser / Rocker / Wheel) mouse gestures in AutoHotKey.
+Global (Windows / Browser / Rocker / Wheel) mouse gestures in [AutoHotKey](http://www.autohotkey.com "autohotkey.com").

+---

 ### Usage:

-Click the right mouse button to begin a gesture.
+First click the _right button_ to begin a gesture.

-- Click the left button to switch windows (long-click for alt-tab menu).
+- R+L: Click the _left button_ to switch windows (long-click for alt-tab menu).
-- Drag and click the left button for windows gestures.
+- R+L: Drag and click the _left button_ for windows gestures.
-- Drag and release in a browser for browser gestures (long-drag for extra gestures).
+- R+L: Drag and release in a browser for browser gestures (long-drag for extra gestures).
-- Use the middle button for zoom gestures.
+- R+M: Use the _middle button_ for zoom gestures.
+- R+L+M: Click the _left button_ and use the _middle button_ for volume control.

+---

-Simple programming (<3kb) with cardinal directions only.
+Simple programming (~3kb) with cardinal directions only.

 Includes a gnarly mouse-trail as gesture-trail.